 Financial Aid & Scholarship Resources

-Whether you are considering the BSW, MSW, or PhD, we'll do all we can to guide you through the application process and make your Barry University School of Social Work education affordable.
+Whether you are considering the BSW, MSW, or Doctoral, we'll do all we can to guide you through the application process and make your Barry University School of Social Work education affordable.
 Barry University’s School of Social Work has one of the best scholarship programs of any graduate school of social work in the country, with more than $1.7 million in scholarships and tuition discounts awarded over the last three years.
 Over 90% of our social work students receive assistance through scholarships, professional discounts, and graduate assistantships.

 Student Loans and Federal Student Aid Programs